-@PolyRegex indicates qualifier polymorphism (see Section 26.2).
+@PolyRegex indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 28.2.

-The subtyping hierarchy of the Regex Checker's qualifiers is shown in Figure 11.1.
+The subtyping hierarchy of the Regex Checker's qualifiers is shown in Figure 12.1.

-11.2 Annotating your code with @Regex
+12.2 Annotating your code with @Regex

-11.2.1 Implicit qualifiers
+12.2.1 Implicit qualifiers

-The Regex Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 27.4).
+The Regex Checker adds implicit qualifiers, reducing the number of annotations that must appear in your code (see Section 29.4).
 If a String literal is a valid regex, the checker implicitly adds the @Regex qualifier with the argument

-Figure 11.1: The subtyping relationship of the Regex Checker's qualifiers.
+Figure 12.1: The subtyping relationship of the Regex Checker's qualifiers.
 The type qualifiers are applicable to CharSequence and its subtypes.
 Because the parameter to a @Regex qualifier is at least the number of capturing groups in a regular expression, a @Regex qualifier with more capturing groups is a subtype of a @Regex qualifier with fewer capturing groups.
 Qualifiers in gray are used internally by the type system but should never be written by a programmer.

-Figure 11.2: An example of the Regex Checker's support for concatenation of non-regular-expression Strings to produce valid regular expression Strings.
+Figure 12.2: An example of the Regex Checker's support for concatenation of non-regular-expression Strings to produce valid regular expression Strings.